ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 substring that matches the iregexp contained in the string that is the second argument.
 The result is `true` if such a substring exists, `false` otherwise.

+The result is `Nothing` if the first argument is not a string or the second argument is not a string conforming to {{-iregexp}}.

 ### Examples
 {: unnumbered}